klipfel/tracker-v1/README.md

 ### Network

 * Connect the remote computer to a network through Wifi or Ethernet, and connect the Jetson Nano to the same network through Ethernet or with a Wifi dongle that was tested beforehand.
-The bandwidth will directly impact the tracking rate.
+The bandwidth of the wifi dongle will directly impact the tracking rate.
 * On each computer check the ipv4 address in the network.
 Use the following command:

 ```bash